sinch/docs/docs/sms/sms-smpp.md

 ---
 title: SMPP
 excerpt: >-
-  Achieve low level control of SMS messaging and low latency with the Sinch Enhanced SMPP service.
+  Achieve low level control and low latency of SMS messaging and with the Sinch Enhanced SMPP service.
 next:
   pages:
     - sms-smpp-outbound
     - sms-smpp-inbound
 ---
 Sinch offers a traditional telecoms protocol for submission of bulk SMS.
 This protocol is called the SMPP Protocol.
 More information about the general use and availability of the protocol can be found around the web.
-However, to assist in understanding the Sinch specific implmentation of the SMPP Protocol, we have created the following few pages.
+Read more here to understand the Sinch specific implementation of the SMPP Protocol.

+If you would like to use SMPP services, please reach out to our Sales team.
+You can contact them [here](https://www.sinch.com/contact-us/).

 ### SMPP Outbound
 You will be able to find all guidance on how to send messages via the SMPP protocol [here](https://developers.sinch.com/docs/sms-smpp-outbound).